Bilateral Relations Between Turkey and Poland, 4.2.2019

 In international fora, Polish aspiration to become a member of the NATO was ardently supported by Turkey and upon Polish accession to the NATO in 1999, the two friendly countries became also allies.
 As two staunch members of the NATO alliance, Turkey and Poland, share similar views on key foreign policy and security issues.
 Poland, as a country with strategic vision, has steadily supported Turkey’s EU accession process leading to full membership.

 The frequency of high level visits between Turkey and Poland demonstrate the two countries’excellent political relations.
-Most recently, President H.E.
+Lastly, President H.E.
 Recep Tayyip Erdoğan paid an officialvisit to Poland on 17 October 2017.
 During the visit a Turkey-Poland Business Forum was held with the participation of over 500 Turkish and Polish businessmen and a target for increasing bilateral trade volume to 10 billion USD was set.
+The current level of the trade volume is approximately 6,5 billions USD.
+The main export goods from Turkey to Poland include textile products, automotive parts, fruits and vegetables, tobacco and white goods and Polish exports to Turkey are mainly coal, chemical products, machinery and parts, furniture and cosmetics.
+Tourism is also an important area of cooperation, whereby the annual number of Polish tourists visiting Turkey has exceeded the 650 thousand mark in 2018.
+This equates to a 120 per cent increase over the prior year.

-Approximately 6000 Turkish citizens currently reside in Poland.
-Many of our citizens are employers or work in management or technical positions in Polish and multinational companies.
+Including these students, approximately 12.000 Turkish citizens currently reside in Poland.
+Many of our citizens who reside in Poland have either established companies or they work in management or engineering positions in Polish and multinational companies.

 Monday - Friday